mdpatelcsecon/ZerOS/README.md

 - Userspace Exceptions (USX): an interrupt-like mechanism for processes
 - A separate and well designed \<device\>ctl syscall for each type of device that is supported including virtual ones like the terminal
+- A low level shim library for making syscalls from C so that the kernel syscall interface can change over time without breaking userspace

 Build Instructions